putaindecode/putaindecode.io/content/en/articles/js/react/unit-testing.md

 ## Easy unit testing React components (without a DOM)

-Let's do this with the following (dump) component:
+Let's do this with the following (dumb) component:

 ```js
 // web_modules/Picture/index.js